 District Diversity Council

 The district received more than 180 applications from individuals interested in enacting positive change as part of the district's Cultural Competence Action Plan.
-Formation of the group is part of the Strategic Plan, but was accelerated after a video of teens chanting racial slurs was posted to social media last fall.
+Formation of the group is part of the Strategic Plan, but was accelerated after a video of teens chanting racial slurs was posted to social media in October 2018.
 The advisory councils are just one part of a multi-faceted response by school leaders who have been meeting face-to-face with students and inviting parent/staff input on the topics of cultural competence and diversity.

 In December 2018, Trustees approved the Council framework, ensuring that more than half of the DDC would be appointed by campus principals and represent families in each of the district's 11 attendance zones.
 In addition, each School Board member appointed someone to serve on the Committee, with additional at-large appointments by the Superintendent's Cabinet.

-The DDC's charge will be to:
+The DDC's charge is to:

 - Promote the goal of cultural competence within CISD.

 - Facilitate communication and understanding among different constituencies, and serve as a community resource.

 - Advocate for and support culturally competent and responsive programs and policies.